chen3912/Yuchen.Chen.github.io/index.md

 <strong>Welcome!</strong>

 <p>
   I am a Ph.D Candidate in Finance from Carlson School of Management, University of Minnesota.
+I was a Dissertation Fellow at the Federal Reserve Bank of New York in 2022 Summer.
 </p>

 <strong>Primary research interests</strong>